booa12/Awesome-CustomRoms/README.md

 This is a list of **active** custom roms based of other lists.
 This is not a list of gsis for that you should check a [list](https://github.com/TrebleDroid/treble_experimentations/wiki/Generic-System-Image-%28GSI%29-list) from TrebleDroid.
 ## What is considered active
 An active custom rom needs to be either Android 15/16 or needs to have activity(such as blog posts or github activity with in this month).
 If you want to check inactive custom roms or what I have gone trough check [this](Inactive.md) list.
+## What needs to be done
+I first need to go trough all of those sources add them to the list.
+Next I need to sort the alphabeticly.
+After that I can possibly add a description for each rom or add more such as recoveries.
 ## Sources
 This is in no special order.
 - [ImKKingshuk](https://github.com/ImKKingshuk/Awesome-CustomROM)